officialdanielamani/ElectroManager/verinfo.md

 - Item Description with Markdown support
 - Import/Export capabilities for database and configurations
 - Role-based access control (RBAC)
+- Now with card view for item
+- Item page now on dedicated page
+- Search and locate item at Visual Storage

 ## Future Plan
 - QR for Locations & Item